adrihans/Decoding_NER_Biases/docs/index.md

 - 3- Exploring the label of the results.

 The other main improvement could have been to check if the named entity were recognized as what they actually are.
 For instance, a person name could be recognized by the algorithm as a company name, but given our validation procedure we did not check that.
 Exploring the label could add different elements to the project.
-Possible new biases could emerge : are white people first names recognized by the algorithm more recognized as a person names than those of a different ethnicity for instance ?
+Possible new biases could emerge: are white people first names recognized by the algorithm more recognized as a person name than those of a different ethnicity for instance?
 Another metric could also have been implemented.

 ------------------------------------------------------------

 ## General conclusion

 To conclude, we clearly identified some biases.
-Those biases could result in strong discriminations, especially with the exemple of first names
+Those biases could result in strong discriminations, especially with the example of first names
 - Anonymization
 - Internet visibility
 - ...

-One answer in trying to avoid thoses biases could be to apply several models - as we seen with age-based discrimination on the US Baby names dataset.
+One answer in trying to avoid these biases could be to apply several models - as we seen with age-based discrimination on the US Baby names dataset.

-Yet, more than the biases, what we find interseting in that project is that we could almost guess what - at least the type of - data was used to train the models, just based on the results obtained by NER algorithms on first names recognition, as we did geographically and over time with the US baby names dataset.
+Yet, more than the biases, what we find interesting in that project is that we could almost guess what - at least the type of - data was used to train the models, just based on the results obtained by NER algorithms on first names recognition, as we did geographically and over time with the US baby names dataset.

-Therefore, one should be very careful when using NER algorithms, and maybe should see what is the best model for its usecase - if it's impossible to use several ones.
+Therefore, one should be very careful when using NER algorithms, and maybe should see what the best model for its use case is - if it's impossible to use several ones.